FDA Releases Update on Silicone Gel Breast Implants

 Breast Enhancement Birmingham, Alabama

-If you are considering Breast Augmentation, Breast Lift or Breast Reconstruction, please call 205-980-1744 or contact our Plastic Surgeons online to ask about a consultation with the Board Certified Plastic Surgeons at our Alabama Plastic Surgery center in Birmingham.
+If you are considering Breast Augmentation, Breast Lift or Breast Reconstruction, please call 205-980-1744 or contact our Plastic Surgeons online to ask about a consultation with the Board Certified Plastic Surgeon William Hedden MD at our Alabama Plastic Surgery center in Birmingham.

-At your consultation, experienced surgeons Dr. William J. Hedden or Dr. Christopher J. Schaffer will fully address your questions, discuss your options in saline or silicone gel breast implants and help you decide if breast enhancement is right for you and your aesthetic goals.
+At your consultation, experienced surgeon Dr. William J. Hedden will fully address your questions, discuss your options in saline or silicone gel breast implants and help you decide if breast enhancement is right for you and your aesthetic goals.